Margot Robbie: 2019–present: Established actress and producer

-Robbie began the new decade by reprising the role of Harley Quinn in Cathy Yan's Birds of Prey.
+Robbie began the new decade by reprising the role of Harley Quinn in Cathy Yan's Birds of Prey (2020).
 Determined to make a female ensemble action film, she pitched the idea for the film to Warner Bros. in 2015.
 Robbie spent the subsequent three years developing the project under her production company, making a concerted effort to hire a female director and screenwriter.
 Birds of Prey, along with Robbie's performance, gained generally positive reviews; Ian Freer of Empire wrote that "the MVP is Robbie, who lends Harley charming quirk and believable menace, hinting at Harley's inner life without reams of dialogue."
 She received two nominations at the 46th People's Choice Awards.

-Robbie served as a producer on Promising Young Woman (2020), a comedy thriller by writer-director Emerald Fennell.
-It starred Carey Mulligan as a woman who seeks to avenge the death of her best friend, who was a victim of rape.
-The film premiered at the 2020 Sundance Film Festival to critical acclaim, later receiving a nomination for the Academy Award for Best Picture.
-In 2021, Robbie reprised her voice role as Flopsy Rabbit in Will Gluck's Peter Rabbit 2: The Runaway, released a year later due to the COVID-19 pandemic.
-The film received mixed reviews and grossed $153.8 million worldwide.
-She also made her third outing as Harley Quinn in the standalone sequel to Suicide Squad, called The Suicide Squad, written and directed by James Gunn.
+Robbie served as a producer on Promising Young Woman (2020), a comedy thriller by writer-director Emerald Fennell, starring Carey Mulligan as a woman who seeks to avenge the rape and death of her best friend.
+The film received acclaim, earning a nomination for the Academy Award for Best Picture.
+In 2021, Robbie reprised her voice role as Flopsy Rabbit in Peter Rabbit 2: The Runaway, which received mixed reviews and grossed $153.8 million worldwide.
+She also made her third outing as Quinn in the standalone sequel The Suicide Squad, written and directed by James Gunn.
 Due to the COVID-19 pandemic, the film was simultaneously released theatrically and on the streaming service HBO Max.
 Owen Gleiberman praised Robbie's "delectable performance" in it.
-In the same year, she served as an executive producer for the Netflix miniseries Maid.
+She also served as an executive producer for the Netflix miniseries Maid.